dareITgirls/invoice-app/README.md

 # Invoice App

-Invoicing application that enables users to create, read, updte and delete invoices.
+Invoicing application that enables users to create, read, update and delete invoices.

 ## Features